-Over two years ago my life was going brilliantly, undeniably, perfectly well, and then one day it wasn't.
+Close to nine years ago my life was going brilliantly, undeniably, perfectly well, and then one day it wasn't.
 You see, there was this lump on my right breast that I happened to mention when I went to the doctor to get an antibiotic.
 I couldn't seem to shake a cold, and I never get sick.
 I thought she would dismiss it and tell me not to worry about it, but instead, several days later I found myself getting a biopsy.

 And you can guess the rest.

-As for raising daughters, we have a house full of joy, spirit, and drama.
-Lots of drama.
-And pink.
-Lots of pink.
-But it keeps things super fun, entertaining and exciting, and I wouldn’t want it any other way.
-After going through breast cancer at age 43, I learned the important things in life aren’t represented on a balance sheet or financial statement.
+After going through breast cancer at age 42, I learned the important things in life aren't represented on a balance sheet or financial statement.
 I guess you could say that cancer gave me the courage to do what I truly want to do.
+So, I'm doing it.
+When I was little I used to write short stories and “books” just for fun, but I was more concerned with the size of my paycheck than doing something I truly loved.

 That was then, this is now.